okta/okta-sdk-dotnet/docs/ResourceSetApi.md

 # **AddResourceSetResource**
 > ResourceSet AddResourceSetResource (string resourceSetId, ResourceSetResourcePatchRequest instance)

-Add a Resource to a resource set
+Add more Resource to a Resource Set

-Adds more resources to a resource set
+Adds more resources to a Resource Set

 ### Example
 ```csharp